r4ty34r/CS2/README.md

 Function declarations are hosted .h files and definitions are in .cpp files.

-To submit an alteration, create a new pull request in the patch-1 branch with comments, upload the necessary files and merge with main branch.
+To submit an alteration, create a new pull request in a new branch with comments, upload the necessary files and merge with main branch.